Aeroluna/LunaCoopMod/README.md

 For some reason, warp in animations had a fixed duration of 16 seconds, so it was broken for any unit that didn't take 16 seconds to warp in.

+- Added autocast for Queen's Transfusion.

+Won't cast efficiently but does help if you are overcapping energy anyways.

 ## Raynor

 - Added Medivacs.